rithvika7495/Credit-Card-Fraud-Detection/README.md

 6. Evaluate the models: `python evaluate.py`

 📝 Feel free to modify the code and experiment with different techniques to improve the fraud detection accuracy.

+## Acknowledgments

+The Credit Card Fraud Detection is inspired by various Machine learning tutorials and examples available online.
+Special thanks to the creators of the Credit Card Fraud Detection dataset for providing a valuable resource for this project.